vippsas/vipps-checkout/vipps-checkout-api.md

 }
 ```

-_special note:_ Do not hard code the URLs as shown in the response above as these are subject to change for version bump at any time.
+_Special note:_ Do not hard-code the URLs as shown in the response above, as these are subject to change for version bump at any time.

 ## SDK guidelines

 Vipps Checkout provides an SDK that is _very_ highly recommended.
-The SDK provides a simple and effective toolset, it also automatically manages many corner cases, alleviating complexity from your integration.
+The SDK provides a simple and effective toolset.
+It also automatically manages many corner cases, alleviating complexity from your integration.
 For concrete guidelines consult our [Example Integration](#example-integration).

 ## Merchant hosting of Session

-Next up you need to make a request from your client-side code to your own application's endpoint where you request the Vipps Checkout `token`.
-This `token` can then be used along with `checkoutFrontendUrl` to generate the Vipps Checkout iframe in your frontend.
+Next up, you need to make a request from your client-side code to your own application's endpoint where you request the Vipps Checkout `token`.
+This `token` can then be used along with `checkoutFrontendUrl` to generate the Vipps Checkout iframe in your front end.

-_Special note:_ It is expected that the checkout frontend is not opened directly opened in it's own tab.
-The intended behavior is to open the session in an merchant hosted website inside an iframe using the SDK as described below.
+_Special note:_ It is expected that the checkout front end is not opened directly in its own tab.
+The intended behavior is to open the session in a merchant-hosted website inside an iframe using the SDK as described below.

 ## Example Integration

-Here is an example integration written in JavaScript that will make a request to your back-end and embed an iframe:
+Here is an example integration written in JavaScript.
+This will make a request to your back end and embed an iframe:

 ```html
 <!DOCTYPE html>